Abdenasser/abdenasser.github.io-old/src/pages/my-personal-drf-serializers-draft/my-personal-drf-serializers-draft.md

 <br>

 ## Final word:

-> Three things I appreciate the most in my life are: coffee, computers and a pretty well documented software.

 Django Rest Framework has a very good documentation which you can find and read [here](https://www.django-rest-framework.org/), while using serializers you are most of the time using, overriding or extending the base serializer functionalities go check it out [here](https://github.com/encode/django-rest-framework/blob/master/rest_framework/serializers.py).